 But if you have light brown or dark blonde hair, it is easy to go completely blonde by just using 20 volume developer and baking soda.
 Just mix both in the same ratio and leave the mixture on your hair for an hour.

-As you may already know, bleaching your hair twice the same day or even within a week can damage it.
-When using baking soda and developer, although it might be less damaging, your hair can still suffer if you apply the mixture repeatedly on the same day.
+As you may already know, bleaching your hair twice on the same day or within a week can damage it.
+Although it might be less damaging when using baking soda and developer, your hair can still suffer if you apply the mixture repeatedly on the same day.
 Or twice within just a few days.

-So, make sure you give your blonde hair at least ten days’ rest before applying baking soda and any volume developer blend.
+So, rest your blonde hair for ten days before applying baking soda and any volume developer blend.
 For textured hair, you can reduce the time to a week.

 Apply Neutralizing Shampoo After Lightening Hair with Baking Soda and Developer